inkeep/starter-template-widgets-embed/README.md

 You can then use `inkeepBase.embed()` to instantiate different components with the same base settings.

 ### Syncing with dark mode and changing props after the initial render
-How color mode is changed van vary per web app platform.
+How color mode is changed can vary per web app platform.
 Regardless, you can use the `render` method to update an instance of the component with any new properties, like `colorMode`.

 **Example**:
 ```